Continuing Education Activity

 Milking prevents clogging of the tube.
 Before milking, perform hand hygiene with soap and water.
 First, hold the tube at the skin insertion site with the non-dominant hand.
 Then milk the tube with the dominant hand by gently squeezing between thumb and index finger and moving along the reservoir.
 Hand sanitizer or alcohol rub can be used for smooth gliding along the tube.
 The fluid should run along the tube with the finger into the reservoir.
 It is not necessary to remove all fluid from the tube during milking but remove as much as possible.
 The tube needs to be milked twice a day for each drain.
 If milking of the tube does not restore flow, inform the surgeon, it probably means obstruction of the tube inside the body.
 Do not disconnect, puncture, or kink the drain tubing.

 Removing Collection From Low-Pressure Bulb

 The bulb is emptied at least three times per day or whenever the bulb is more than 50% full.
-The drain care needs to be sterile, and the hand must be washed thoroughly with soap and water.
+The drain care needs to be sterile, and the hands must be washed thoroughly with soap and water.
 Unplug the stopper from the emptying port located at the top of the bulb.
 Turn the reservoir upside down over the measuring cup.
 Gently squeeze all fluid from the bulb into a measuring cup.
-Enter the chart date, time, and volume collected in measuring cup.
+Enter the chart date, time, and volume collected in a measuring cup.
 Discard the fluid in the measuring cup in a basin or toilet.
 Caution: Never disconnect drain tubing from the bulb.